mohitpai/journey-optimizer.en/help/using/action/about-custom-action-configuration.md

     >Only the default ports are allowed when defining a custom action: 80 for http and 443 for https.

 1. Select the call **[!UICONTROL Method]**: it can be either **[!UICONTROL POST]** or **[!UICONTROL PUT]**.

+    >[!NOTE]
+    >
+    > Journey Optimizer is designed to track events and information, not to track data modifications.
+As a consequence, the **DELETE** method is not supported.
+If you need to update an existing resource, use the **PUT** method.
+    >

 1. In the **[!UICONTROL Headers]** section, define the HTTP headers of the request message to be sent to the external service:
    1. To add a header field, click **[!UICONTROL Add a header field]**.
    1. Enter the key of the header field.